Brian May Red Special Review. The Blogging Musician @ adamharkus.com

 Also, please subscribe to our YouTube Channel

-22 responses to “Brian May Red Special Review”
+22 thoughts on “Brian May Red Special Review”

 Checked out Arielle and ‘The Arielle’.
 She’s incredible (both singing and playing), but the guitar is not my thing, looks like some form of hideous explorer to me.
 Still, nice collaboration and the guitar looks to be a versatile performer.
 Its also great to have fantastic female ambassadors in the industry to inspire others, a signature guitar being only one element.